qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 .. note:: **Configuring the measure tool**

-   While measuring length or area, clicking the :guilabel:`Configuration` button at the bottom of the widget helps you define in menu :menuselection:`Settings --> Options --> Map Tools` the rubberband color, the precision of the measurements and the unit behavior.
-You can also choose your preferred measurement or angle units but keep in mind that those values are superseded in the current project by options made in :menuselection:`Project --> Properties... --> General` menu.
+   While measuring length or area, clicking the :guilabel:`Configuration` button at the bottom of the widget opens the :menuselection:`Settings --> Options --> Map Tools` menu, where you can select the rubberband color, the precision of the measurements and the unit behavior.
+You can also choose your preferred measurement or angle units but keep in mind that those values are overridden in the current project by the selection made in the :menuselection:`Project --> Properties... --> General` menu, and by the selection made in the measurement widget.

 All measuring modules use the snapping settings from the digitizing module (see section :ref:`snapping_tolerance`).
 So, if you want